A (Mostly) True Biography

 When not writing or illustrating, Bruce loves to perform.
 He has appeared on stage, on television, and in an independent film called The Ride, where he played a surfer’s agent.
 Bruce is a popular speaker and storyteller for audiences of all ages, from the lunchroom to the boardroom.
 In 1998, he won a Fulbright Grant to teach storytelling and study folklore in Thailand.
 (No, he doesn’t speak much Thai, but he loves the food.)

-A member of the National Speakers Association, Bruce has presented at colleges, universities, and conferences, both nationally and internationally.
+A former member of the National Speakers Association, Bruce has presented at colleges, universities, and conferences, both nationally and internationally.
 On top of that, he has visited schools and libraries from New York to New Delhi.
 (And yes, he loves to travel.)

-These days, Bruce lives in Santa Barbara with his wife, his sweet mutt, Riley, and his massive collection of hats.
+These days, Bruce lives in Santa Barbara with his wife and his massive collection of hats.
 When he’s not at the computer or drawing board, you can find him hiking, kickboxing, watching movies, or singing with a latin jazz band called Mezcal Martini.

 And for all those who have asked…